rtj-dev/CTF-Writeups/Active-Directory/Phantom/Phantom_Technical.md

 #### Pivoting with New Credentials

-The discovered password `gB6XTcqVP5MlP7Rc` was sprayed against the user list.
+The discovered password `gB6XTcqVP5MlP7Rc` was sprayed against the user list, yielding a hit on our HVT.

 *   **Command**:
     ```zsh